About the Gate House

 What We Have

 The Gate House didn't start life as a museum.
-Nor did it serve long as a controlled entry point to Springfield.
+Nor did it serve long in its original purpose as a controlled entry point to Springfield Hospital.

-After the Shipleys left, the house fell into disrepair, and when Route 32 cut the town off from the hospital, it became further neglected, and eventually, the town bought it from the state for $100.
+After the Shipleys left, the house fell into disrepair, and when Route 32 cut the town off from the hospital, the Gate House became further neglected.
+Eventually, the town of Sykesville bought the house from the state for $100.

 A group of volunteers put in countless hours, gathering artifacts, analyzing paint, battling termites, and turning the old house into a town museum.